mzakyalvan/spring-webmvc-support-starter/README.md

 ### RxJava

-This starter enable us to return ```io.reactivex.Single``` type directly from controller's handler method.
-No need to create ```org.springframework.web.context.request.async.DeferredResult``` manually to create async handler.
+This starter enable us to return ```io.reactivex.Single``` and ```io.reactivex.Completable``` types directly from our controller's handler method.
+No need to create ```org.springframework.web.context.request.async.DeferredResult``` anymore to create asyc controller.

-Look at following java snippets as example.
+Following controller snippets shows current common practice.
+Nothing wrong with this handler, but more verbose.

 ```java